 What happens when adults in a school are given the tools to understand each and every student as whole person with individual strengths and unique academic and personal needs?
 We were determined to find out.

 At BARR, because we are fact-driven, we’ve done the hard work of testing our model, and the data really does speak for itself.
-BARR has been tested through 12 within-school randomized control trials and an 18-year longitudinal study, the BARR model has been proven to create statistically significant impacts in 19 areas of academic performance and outcomes for students, teachers, and schools.
+Through 12 within-school randomized controlled trials and 18 years of data at the school of origin, the BARR model has shown statistically significant impacts in 19 areas of academic performance and outcomes for students, teachers, and schools.